This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Hike Pacaya Volcano

-We did this 6-hour adventure tour that only cost us $35 USD.
-It includes transportation to and from your hotel as well as an expert guide who speaks English and knows so much about the volcano.
+We did this 6-hour adventure tour, which includes transportation to and from your hotel as well as an expert guide who speaks English and knows so much about the volcano.

 Keep in mind that you’ll be walking for several hours over warm soil, so be sure to bring the right footwear.
 Otherwise, you won’t be able to enjoy this adventure.
 Once you are at the top, there’s actually a spot to roast marshmallows with volcanic heat, which was a wild and fun experience.